July 19, 2023

 Next Level Consultants also help dentists get into ownership.
 Our clients often see this as an opportunity to continue developing and challenging themselves professionally.
 However, it is important to recognize that ownership entails a variety of unique challenges that require a lot of preparation.
 Not everyone is suited to own a practice.
 Nevertheless, over the past decade, I have guided numerous doctors through this process to help them advance their professional career goals.

 Burnout can hinder growth and also tear people and relationships apart.
 As a professional business coach and also coming from the corporate world, I have both witnessed and experienced burnout myself.
 I also see how dentists in private practice are pushed to produce without much personal fulfillment, emotionally or monetarily.
-I have witnessed firsthand how doctors become dental practice owners but can’t quite figure out how to create the best systems, all the while fostering a collaborative and healthy work environment.
-With all of that said, there is a solution to burnout with the right tools and information.
+Also, while working with practices I see first hand how doctors become dental practice owners but can’t quite figure out how to create the best systems and foster a collaborative and healthy work environment.
+With all of that said, there is a solution to burnout for dental professionals with the right tools and information.
 Hopefully this article has helped you gain some insight on how to move forward and get past roadblocks.

-Next Level Consultants works with dental practice owners all over the country, encouraging them and their team to achieve their goals all while having a more balanced and healthy environment.
-We help boost revenues by incorporating systems that work.
+We work with dental practice owners all over the country, encouraging them and their team to achieve their goals all while having a more balanced and healthy environment.
+We also help practices boost their revenues by incorporating systems that make a difference.
 By working with us and putting these systems in place, doctors invest in their team’s well-being as well as their own personal well-being; making the practice much more profitable and pleasurable to work in every day.